Frequently Asked Questions

 Explanations for [P], [C], and [F] awards may be found here.

 Nobody is commenting on my poems.
 How do I get my poems noticed?

 The best way to get your poems noticed is to comment on other poems.
 Lengthy, praise-worthy comments return the best results.
 You may also get your poems noticed by being active on the discussion boards.
 Familiarity and sociability generate interest.
 Other methods to get your poems noticed include: Joining a poetry club or participating in small scale poetry contests held by other members.
 You can also request for feedback in the feedback forum.

-What is nominator status?
-How do I achieve nominator status?
+What is senior member status?
+How do I achieve senior member status?

-Nominator status allows members to nominate 3 poems per week for the weekly, site-wide poetry contest.
-To reach nominator status, a member must achieve a gold C award, a silver P award, or a silver F award.
+Senior member status allows members to nominate 3 poems per week for the weekly, site-wide poetry contest.
+To reach senior member status, a member must achieve a silver C award, or a silver F award.